 MIT's FSAs are administered by WageWorks.

-How has the CARES Act impacted MIT’s Flexible Spending Accounts?
+How have the CARES Act and other recent COVID regulations impacted MIT’s Flexible Spending Accounts?

 Health Care Flexible Spending Account